 Keep your focus on why you’re using your therapy equipment.
 How will it help you live the life you want?

-Write your vision down and stick it on the fridge.
-Make an ' inspiration board' out of magazine cut-outs.
-Do whatever it takes to keep sight of the life you want, so you're constantly reminded of why you are using your therapy equipment.
+Write your vision down and stick it on the fridge; Make an ‘inspiration board’ out of magazine cut-outs.
+Do whatever it takes to keep a powerful vision in your mind of the life you want, so you’re constantly reminded of why you are using your therapy equipment.

 Make therapy a habit